 In 2011, he decided to write and direct his own short film "Business is Dead".
 The film was completed in April 2011, and has garnered 3 film festival awards, including Best Short (Audience award), Best Short (Jury award) and Best Director.

 The success of "Business is Dead" has lead Vito to write, direct and produce his first feature film, a romantic comedy titled "The Last American Guido" which was shot in New Jersey in 2012.
-The film is in post production and scheduled to be released in the Fall of 2013.
+The film is available on ITunes.

 |Kimberly R. Morgan